Top Five Resources for a Safe Summer!

 4. JDRF: The JDRF (Formerly known as the Juvenile Diabetes Research Foundation) has a great online resource where parents and caregivers can send in questions and receive expert answers, typically within 48 hours.
 The site also has terrific information about traveling with children who have diabetes, including tips on what to pack, eating out, and managing diabetes while spending significant amounts of time outdoors in the heat.

 3. Disney: Going to a Disney park is a summertime rite of passage many parents fear when their children have special needs, allergies, or chronic health conditions.
 Check out Trekaroo for great information about visiting The Happiest Place On Earth when your child has special needs, such as autism.
 Plus, check out AllEars.Net for a great listing of all of Disney’s many accommodations for those with disabilities, allergies, and accommodation needs.

 2. Onespot™ Allergy: When your child has life-threatening food or environmental allergies, you need to stay current on everything in the allergy community.
 Onespot™ Allergy is an excellent resource for product recalls, new therapies, and relevant news articles that will help keep parents informed and kids safe all year round.

-1. Pinterest: Whether your child has a autism, epilepsy, or a latex allergy, a simple search on Pinterest will garner dozens and dozens of fantastic ideas with your family’s needs in mind!
+1. Pinterest: Whether your child has autism, epilepsy, or a latex allergy, a simple search on Pinterest will garner dozens and dozens of fantastic ideas with your family’s needs in mind!
 Find great allergy-friendly recipes so your child doesn’t feel left out during BBQs and picnics.
-Learn about special-needs-friendly travel destinations, diabetes resources, blog articles, and useful products all on Pinterest!
+Learn about special-needs-friendly travel destinations, diabetes resources, blog articles, and useful products, all on Pinterest!
 And while you’re there, visit our page, and let us know what you’d like to see next!